← Back to Flight Club

 Signal-driven rebalancing harvests gains from positions where the edge has been substantially realized and redeploys capital into fresh opportunities where new dual-model agreement exists.
 Each rebalance resets the portfolio to the top of a new Di Mascio curve.

-Three mature rebalance cycles provide independent tests of whether AC captures alpha consistent with the Di Mascio lifecycle.
+Four rebalance cycles provide independent tests of whether AC captures alpha consistent with the Di Mascio lifecycle.
 Each period represents a fresh portfolio constructed from new dual-model agreement signals, measured against the theoretical alpha an average institutional manager would generate over the same holding window.
+P5, at 47 trading days as of May 29, 2026, is the youngest cohort but has accumulated enough holding-period data to participate in the cross-period comparison.

 IMPORTANT